 Esau sees only red.
 Carried away by one emotion after another during the Torah portion of Toledot, he carries out his impulses and lives for the moment.
 In the passage translated above, he gives away his birthright to appease one day’s feelings of hunger and despair.
 Later in the Torah portion, he weeps like a child when he finds out Jacob has stolen the blessing their father intended for Esau.
 Then he becomes so angry he threatens to kill Jacob as soon as their father dies.

-Jacob flees from him, and in a distant town he meets his match in his cold, calculating uncle Lavan—whose name means “white” in Hebrew.
-Yet some color also comes into Jacob’s black-and-white life, as he impulsively falls in love with Lavan’s daughter Rachel.
+Jacob flees from him, and (in the Torah portion Vayeitzei) he meets his match in his cold, calculating uncle Lavan—whose name means “white” in Hebrew.
+Yet some color finally comes into Jacob’s black-and-white life, as he falls in love with Lavan’s daughter Rachel.
 Gradually he succeeds in becoming the leader of his own clan, through a combination of sensitivity to others’ emotions and rational long-term planning.

 Meanwhile, Esau leaves home and learns how to be a leader.
 When he hears that his twin and nemesis is coming his way (in the Torah portion Vayishlach), he plans ahead by bringing 400 men to meet Jacob on the road.
 But he retains his emotional instincts, and when he sees Jacob bow to him, he runs over and embraces his brother.
 The two older and wiser men pull off a peaceful reunion.

 We all have some of Jacob’s black-and-white rationalism and some of Esau’s red emotionalism.
 We can only be whole human beings when those two sides embrace.